 - Unit Testing: Testing of individual software modules or components of an application.
-These types of tests are written by developers in a TDD( Test Driven Development ) methodology such as Agile, Scrum, etc. Each module is tested by unit test cases written in the same programming language.
+Developers write these types of tests in a TDD( Test Driven Development ) methodology such as Agile, Scrum, etc.

-- Integration Testing: Testing of various modules or components of an application which are successfully unit tested are integrated together, which is also known as Scenario Testing or End-to-End Testing (E2E).
-This testing is done with a combination of automated functional and manual tests depending on the ease of preparing test cases.
+- Integration Testing: Testing of various modules or components of an application that are successfully unit tested are integrated together, which is also known as Scenario Testing or End-to-End Testing (E2E).

-- Acceptance Testing: It is the final phase of functional software testing and makes sure that all the project requirements are met and customer with end-user has tested to make sure the application is operating as expected.
+- Acceptance Testing: It is the final phase of functional software testing and makes sure that all the project requirements are met, and the customer with the end-user has tested to make sure the application is operating as expected.

 2. Non-Functional Testing

 Non-Functional Testing focuses on testing the operational aspects of the application.
-It involves testing the application against non-functional requirements which involve testing the application against pre-defined technical aspects, such as vulnerability, usability, scalability.
+It involves testing the application against non-functional requirements, which involve testing the application against pre-defined technical aspects, such as vulnerability, usability, and scalability.

-- Security Testing: With the rise of cyber-attacks and cloud-based testing platforms, the need for securing data and storing in software is a growing concern.
-Determines if the data and information in the system are protected.
-Used to find loopholes and security breaches which can result in unauthorized access or loss of secured data.
+- Security Testing: With the rise of cyber-attacks and cloud-based testing platforms, the need for securing data and storing it in software is a growing concern.
+Used to find loopholes and security breaches that can result in unauthorized access or loss of secured data.

-- Compatibility Testing: It tests that the product is compatible with all specified operating systems, hardware platforms, web browsers, mobiles and other third-party plugins.
-Checks, whether the product is working as expected across all different hardware/ software combinations and functionality, is supported consistently.
+- Compatibility Testing: It tests that the product is compatible with all specified operating systems, hardware platforms, web browsers, mobiles, and other third-party plugins.

 Let us explore some more Testing Types,

-- Alpha Testing: Identifies all possible issues, bugs, or defects before releasing to end-user.
-It is done at the end of the software development phase at the developer’s site.
+- Alpha Testing: Identifies all possible issues, bugs, or defects before releasing to the end-user

-- Example Testing: Real-time testing which includes real-time scenarios based on testers experience.
+- Example Testing: Real-time testing includes real-time scenarios based on testers’ experience.

 - Happy path Testing: To test an application on a positive flow without looking for negative flow or errors.

-- Regression Testing: Testing an application on a whole for modification in functionality.
+- Regression Testing: Testing an application as a whole for modification in functionality.

 - Recovery Testing: It validates how well a system or application recovers from hardware/ software crashes or disasters.

-Let us summarize what we have learned through this article.
-How Software Testing methodologies are useful in Software development and Testing.
+Let us summarize what we have learned through this article and how Software Testing methodologies are useful in Software Development and Testing.
 Testing approaches and different testing methodologies.
-Also explored some of the different testing types, however, there are a list of more than 100+ types of testing but are not used in all types of projects.
-These testing types, processes, and methodologies its implementations keep changing according to project requirements and scope.
+Also explored some of the different testing types; however, there is a list of more than 100+ types of testing that are not used in all types of projects.
+These testing types, processes, methodologies, its implementations keep changing according to project requirements and scope.